Links to as-broadcast documentaries produced, written and directed by Ken Simon.

-In Connecticut all roads lead to the suburbs, but it is taking longer to get there.
-How transportation policy and culture impact how we get around, the state economy, and its culture.
+In Connecticut all roads lead to the suburbs, but it's taking longer to get there or anywhere else.
+How transportation policy impacts how we get around, the state economy, and its culture.

 Four Rogers and five Sullivan brothers served together on the USS Juneau in WWII.
 All but one died with 700 shipmates in a U.S. naval disaster.
 The Navy hid the facts behind the loss for 52 years.

 The history and rebirth of the Mashantucket Pequot tribe.
 Former Chairman Skip Hayward brought the tribe back together, acquired federal recognition, and opened a very lucrative casino.

 The Mashantucket Pequot's World Championship of Indian Song and Dance features Native dance, drumming, singing, craft, and food in the country's biggest powwow.

 USS Nautilus was the first nuclear submarine.
 It proved that nuclear power could boost the power, durability and stealth of subs.
 It was also proof-of-concept for civilian nuclear energy.

 From the Colonial period to today, Connecticut has benefited from its location between the two major cities.
 How has our sense of place and of ourselves changed through the years?

 How the sea influences state history, culture, agriculture and commerce.
 Walter Cronkie narrates the story, which spans native fishing to today's tourism industry.